The Art of Being Unflappable

 Arjuna’s breakdown is not unique.
 It’s human.

-What is Unflappability
+What is Unflappability?

-Unflappability is the highest art of living.
+Being unflappable is the highest art of living.

 It’s the ability to witness your mind and the world with love and attention, without getting emotionally entangled.